percona/percona-server/doc/source/myrocks/variables.rst

 :variable:`rocksdb_max_background_compactions` variable.
 This variable was replaced with :variable:`rocksdb_max_background_jobs`, which automatically decides how many threads to allocate towards flush/compaction.

+.. variable:: rocksdb_blind_delete_primary_key

+   :version 8.0.20-11: Implemented
+   :cli: ``--rocksdb-blind-delete-primary-key``
+   :dyn: Yes
+   :scope: Global, Session
+   :vartype: Boolean
+   :default: ``OFF``

+Skips verifying if rows exists before executing deletes.
+The following conditions must be met:

+* The variable is enabled
+* Only a single table listed in the ``DELETE`` statement
+* The table has only a primary key with no secondary keys

 .. variable:: rocksdb_block_cache_size